 You should not build your own authentication

-Welcome in the third and last article covering how to build “Too Modern Go application”.
+Welcome to the third and last article covering how to build “Too Modern Go application”.
 But don’t worry.
-It doesn’t mean that we are done with showing you how to build applications that are easy to develop, maintain, and fun to work with in the long term.
+This doesn’t mean we’re done showing you how to build applications that are easy to develop, maintain, and fun to work with in the long term.
 It’s actually just the beginning of a bigger series!

 We intentionally built the current version of the application to make it hard to maintain and develop in the future.
-In a subtle way. 😉 In the next article we will start the refactoring process.
-We will show you how subtle issues and shortcuts can become an issue in the long term.
-Even adding a new feature now may not be as easy, as developing greenfield features (even if the application is still pretty new).
+In a subtle way. 😉 In the next article, we will start the refactoring process.
+We will show you how subtle issues and shortcuts can become a problem in the long term.
+Even adding a new feature now may not be as easy as developing greenfield features (even if the application is still pretty new).

 You shouldn’t reinvent the wheel

-(I hope that) you are not creating a programming language, and a framework for every project you work on.
-Even if you do that, besides losing a lot of time, it is not harmful.
-That case is not the same for authentication.
+(I hope that) you are not creating a programming language and a framework for every project you work on.
+Even if you do that, besides losing a lot of time, it’s not harmful.
+That’s not the case for authentication.
 Why?

-Let’s imagine that you are working in a company implementing a cryptocurrency market.
+Let’s imagine that you are working in a company implementing a cryptocurrency exchange.
 At the beginning of the project, you decided to build your own authentication mechanism.
-The first reason for that is your boss, who doesn’t trust external authentication providers.
-The second reason is that you believe that it should be simple.
+The first reason is your boss, who doesn’t trust external authentication providers.
+The second reason is that you believe it should be simple.

 “You did it many times” – this is what strange voices in your head repeat every time.

 Have you seen the Mayday / Air Crash Investigation documentary TV series?
-In the Polish edition, every episode starts with more or less: “Catastrophes are not a matter of coincidence, but series of unfortunate events”.
-In programming, this sentence is surprisingly true.
+In the Polish edition, every episode starts with something like: “Catastrophes are not a matter of coincidence, but a series of unfortunate events.”
+In programming, this statement is surprisingly true.

-In our hypothetical project, in the beginning, your company decided to introduce a service account that was able to move funds between every account.
+In our hypothetical project, your company decided to introduce a service account that could move funds between any account.
 Even from a wallet that, in theory, should be offline.
-Of course, temporarily. 😆 That doesn’t sound like a good idea, but it simplified customer support from the very beginning.
+Of course, only temporarily. 😆 That doesn’t sound like a good idea, but it simplified customer support from the very beginning.

-With time everyone forgot about this feature.
-Until one day, when hackers found a bug in the authentication mechanism, that allowed them to hijack any account in our market.
+With time, everyone forgot about this feature.
+Until one day, when hackers found a bug in the authentication mechanism that allowed them to hijack any account on our exchange.
 Including the service account.

-Our boss and coworkers were less happy than hackers because they lost all the money.
-The problem would be not so big if we would lose “only” all company’s money.
-In that case, we also lost all our customers’ money 😉.
+Our boss and coworkers were less happy than the hackers because they lost all the money.
+The problem wouldn’t be so big if we’d lost “only” the company’s money.
+In this case, we also lost all our customers’ money. 😉

 Aannnd it's gone

-This example may sound a bit extreme and unlikely to happen.
+This example may sound extreme and unlikely to happen.
 Is it a rare scenario?
-OWASP Top Ten report lists Broken Authentication at second place!
+The OWASP Top Ten report lists Broken Authentication in second place!

 1. Broken Authentication.
 Application functions related to authentication and session management are often implemented incorrectly, allowing attackers to compromise passwords, keys, or session tokens, or to exploit other implementation flaws to assume other users’ identities temporarily or permanently.

 You may say: “My company is just selling toasters!
-Why should I care?”.
-I’m pretty sure that you still care about your company’s image.
-Discreditation after an incident caused by hackers hijacking your customers’ accounts is always embarrassing.
+Why should I care?”
+I’m pretty sure you still care about your company’s image.
+The reputational damage after an incident caused by hackers hijacking your customers’ accounts is always embarrassing.

-Do you still feel that you can implement a perfect authentication?
-Even giants with hundreds of researchers and developers working just on authentication are not able to do that.
+Do you still feel that you can implement perfect authentication?
+Even giants with hundreds of researchers and developers working just on authentication are unable to do that.
 In March 2020, a researcher found a Facebook vulnerability that could allow hijacking anyone’s Facebook account.
-Just a few months later, a bug in Apple Sign In mechanism allowed full account takeover of user accounts on that third party application.
+Just a few months later, a bug in Apple Sign In allowed full account takeover of user accounts on third-party applications.

-If you are still not convinced, it’s worth to consider saving your time.
-I’m sure customers of your company will be much happier about giving them a long-awaited feature.
-Not fancy, custom authentication 😉.
+If you’re still not convinced, consider saving your time.
+I’m sure your customers will be much happier to receive a long-awaited feature than fancy, custom authentication. 😉

 Using Firebase authentication

-There are, many solutions that can be used for implementing authentication.
+Many solutions can be used for implementing authentication.

 The Wild Workouts example application that we created for this article series is now hosted on Firebase hosting.
-We will use Authentication provided by Firebase.
-There is one significant advantage of this solution – it works almost totally out of the box both from the backend and frontend side.
-We are also not considering any vendor lock-in problems – we will address that in the future 😉.
+We will use Firebase Authentication.
+There is one significant advantage of this solution: it works almost entirely out of the box, both on the backend and frontend.
+Using an external identity provider shouldn’t introduce significant vendor lock-in, as long as you design your integration to be easily switchable.
+We’ll cover how to do that in a future article. 😉

 Note